Teatro de la República

-Teatro de la República (literally, Theater of the Republic) is a theater in the historic center of the city of Querétaro, México.
-It is one of the most important historic buildings in the city.
-In 1867, the trial of Maximilian I of Mexico was held in the theater.
-He would be convicted and sentenced to be executed.
-The theater would gain its current name after hosting the drafting of the Mexican constitution in 1917.
+Teatro de la República (literally, Theater of the Republic) originally Teatro Iturbide is a theater in the historic center of the city of Querétaro, México.
+It is built in a neoclassical style and the interior theater has 3 floors and 500 seats.

+It is one of the most important historic buildings in the city because of the events which happened there.
+In 1867, the trial of Maximilian I of Mexico, which ended in his death sentence, was held in the theater.
+The theater hosted the drafting of the Mexican Constitution in 1917, for which the theater was renamed.
+The plan for Lázaro Cárdenas's 6-year term as President of Mexico was announced at the theater.
+Because of its historical importance, it was purchased by the Senate of the Republic in 2016 from the Josefa Vergara Foundation for in preparation for celebrations for the 100th anniversary of the Constitution.